Salvador, Brazil: A complete travel guide with the top things to do

 Afroturism

 Going to Salvador is an excellent opportunity to learn about afro-Brazilian culture.
-If you want to awaken your black consciousness, there are several tours with this focus that are organized by Guia Negro!
+If you want to explore Afro-Brazilian culture, several tours are organized by Guia Negro with this focus.

 We participated in the Caminhada Salvador Negra.
 If there is a mandatory tour in Salvador that everyone should do, I would say that this is the one.